A Limp in the Woods (Day 107)

 ...and perhaps not so much about seizing them, as the gung-ho types might proclaim we ought, but about allowing the moments to seize us.

 By lunch number one, we’d departed Connecticut and entered Massachusetts.
-Eleven-fourteenths of the way there, I congratulated myself, trying to figure it out in terms of percentage accomplished.
-Holy crap, it’s actually happening.
+Eleven-fourteenths of the way there, I congratulated myself.
+I tried to figure out the percentage accomplished, but gave up.

-By tired o’clock Bearbell opted to hole up at a local hostel.
-It was owned by a guy or gal named Jess Treat.
-(We weren’t sure, but assumed he’d know once he got there, though one can never be too sure.)
-I bedded down next to a noisy frog pond.
-It was behind yet another garden center along yet another highway, this time one built by the feds, US Highway 7.
-I did this partly to save bucks, partly to see if it might aid me in getting an early start tomorrow.
+By tired o’clock Bearbell holed up at a nearby hostel.
+It was owned by a guy--or gal--named Jess Treat.
+(We weren’t sure of Jess’s gender, but we assumed Jess knew.)
+I bedded down beside a noisy frog pond.
+It was behind another garden center along another highway, this time one built by the feds, US Highway 7.
+I did this partly to save bucks and partly to see if it might help me get an early start tomorrow.
 (Early starts from hostels or hotels are hard--I paid for the bed; I’m taking full advantage of it.)
-Paying no heed to what I’d said to Bearbell earlier in the day--that hope is a lousy strategy--I’m still hoping I might catch TK and crew.
+Ignoring what I’d said to Bearbell earlier--that hope is a horrible strategy--I’m still hoping I might catch TK and crew.

 Harboring